WELCOME TO LIVING LIFE THANKFUL ENJOY 10% OFF DOWNLOADABLE PRINTS

 Now that we have a better idea of what a centurion was, and what they did, let’s talk about our verse and some of the qualities the man in Matthew 8:3-13 possessed.

 As a Roman soldier, he boldly stepped out and approached Jesus, which showed a little bit about him right away.
 He explained his authority: “For I too am a man under authority, with soldiers under me.
 And I say to one, ‘Go,’ and he goes, and to another, ‘Come,’ and he comes, and to my servant, ‘Do this,’ and he does it.”
 He was a disciplined leader who was not going to let this opportunity pass him by.
-There was something different about this man.
-He must have genuinely cared for his servant deeply, and compassion was clearly a part of his nature.
-He clearly recognized the immense power Jesus possessed and was willing to approach a Jewish Man, whom the Pharisees wanted to stone, and ask for his servant’s healing.
-This demonstrates authority and confidence that Jesus could heal him.
+Also, this Roman soldier understood the authority of Jesus.
+Military command and rank wasn’t new to him.
+He knew that Jesus had rank over the demon spirits of sickness.
+He clearly recognized the immense power Jesus possessed and was willing to approach Him.
+Jesus the man whom the Pharisees wanted to stone was the One who had all authority, and he knew it.
+This demonstrates authority in a way that is different than worldly authority, it had a special ingredient that made all the difference, purity & humility.

 He was a gentile who approached Jesus with humility.
 He unassumingly acknowledged his inadequacy, saying, “Lord, I am not worthy to have you come under my roof.
 But simply say the word, and my servant will be healed.”
-Leadership can be abused, a few individuals wait their entire lives to gain authority & once they do, they often become cold-hearted and indifferent to others.
-This man wasn't like that; he understood the power He posessed and who He was—he truly got that Jesus was the Son of God.
-He realized that he did not have authority over Him & could not demand his healing in an arrogant way, he was lowly before Him.
+Leadership can be abused; a few individuals wait their entire lives to gain authority & once they do, they often become cold-hearted and indifferent to others.
+This man wasn't like that; he understood the power He posessed and who had true authority.
+He knew he could not demand his healing in an arrogant way; he was lowly before Him.
+It wasn't a show.
+It was really in his heart- a purity of heart.
+Matthew 5:8 says "Blessed are the pure in heart, for they shall see God."
+You can't fool God- He sees your heart.
+1 Samuel 16:7 says, "People look at the outward appearance, but the Lord looks at the heart."

-Jesus recognized something remarkable in this man—a rare and precious quality.
-He expressed his astonishment, saying, “Truly, I tell you, with no one in Israel have I found such faith.
+This purity was a rare and precious quality.
+Jesus expressed his astonishment, saying, “Truly, I tell you, with no one in Israel have I found such faith.
 Many will come from east and west and will be seated at the table with Abraham, Isaac, and Jacob in the kingdom of heaven, while the sons of the kingdom will be thrown into the outer darkness.
 In that place, there will be weeping and gnashing of teeth.”

 This is the kind of faith that Jesus desires.
 Hebrews 11:1-25 says "Now faith is the substance of things hoped for the evidence of things not seen."
 He had not seen his servant be healed but he believed that Jesus has the power heal him.
 He trusted Him without seeing the miracle yet.
 Jesus has the ability to heal, deliver, and restore anyone.
 When Jesus saw his faith He said, “Go, let it be done for you as you have believed.”
 And the servant was healed right there and then.
 This illustrates the significance of unshakable faith.

 Where it says, “the sons of the kingdom will be thrown into the outer darkness,” Jesus was primarily referring to many of the Jewish people—especially those who assumed they would automatically inherit God’s kingdom because they were descendants of Abraham.
 Jesus blessed this gentile man because of his faith, not because he was born into a certain denomination.
 Unity as believers in Christ is very important.
-Jesus loves all people—He accepted both Jews and Gentiles, but that’s a conversation for another time.
-This centurion was not a people pleaser he was fearless in the midst of jew & gentiles because he knew what Jesus could do.
-He came to Jesus in faith & humility, and he probably left overflowing with thankfulness after seeing his servant healed.
+Jesus loves all people—He accepted both Jews and Gentiles.
+He was not afraid of the naysayers who whispered "follow us" from all different directions.
+He did what he knew the Lord was calling him to do.
+He wasn't afraid of the boos.
+He wasn't afraid to be unfollowed.
+He was dogged in the midst of the Jews & Gentiles because he knew Jesus had all authority.
+Anytime a leader is condemning someone in public, "exposing" especially "exposing" on steroids (i.e. they make business on YouTube where they "expose" people) a 🚩 should go up.
+True God fearing humble leaders don’t spend time tearing other people down, they spend all their time building people up and creating unity between people.
+He went to Him in humble faith and I am sure he left overflowing with thankfulness after seeing his servant healed.

-Throughout the Bible, I found that most of the centurions I researched possessed some form of discipline, integrity, understanding of authority, humility, faith, leadership, obedience, and God confidence.
+Throughout the Bible, I found that most of the centurions I researched possessed leadership, discipline, integrity, humility, faith, & purity.
 This centurion genuinely believed in Jesus’ authority and His power.
-The centurion didn’t follow the crowd— he had authority, compassion, humility & faith— he did everything he could to get his servant’s healed and he was healed!!
+The centurion didn’t follow the crowd, he had authority & could make decisions that were best for the well being of the people.
+He had compassion, humility & faith & he did everything he could to get his servant healed and he was HEALED!!

 Lord, thank you for Your Word.
-Help us have the kind of faith * integrity this centurion had.
-Help us be confident in what You can do—Your power has no limits.
-If we or someone else we know needs healing, help us boldly seek You for it today!
+Help us have the kind of faith & integrity this centurion had.
+Help us be unshakable & unmovable against the enemy's attacks.
+You alone hold all power.
+If we or someone else we know needs healing, help us boldly seek You for it today.
+If someone hasn't accepted You as their Savior, help them confess You as the Lord of their life today.

 In Jesus’ Name.